mishraswagat/AWS-CloudFormation-Nginx-Fargate/README.md

  - If deployment fails, check CloudFormation events in the AWS Console
  - Ensure the ecsTaskExecutionRole exists in your account
  - Verify your AWS CLI has sufficient permissions to create the resources
- - Check ECS service events and task logs in CloudWatch if the container isn't responding